lyrebird-app/launcher/README.md

 * Add and remove localization keys
 * Edit a localization keys' metadata
 * Add, edit, and remove placeholder variables
-* Edit the ICU value of a localization using a visual editor
+* Edit the ICU value of a localization entry using a visual editor
   * Text blocks
   * Arguments
   * Select with branches